onkelbeh/HomeAssistantRepository/README.md

 with the old version.
 Make sure you have gcc-13 active.

-## 2024-01 again some file collisions related to snmp
-The HA team now uses pysnmp-lextudio (which is imho not a bad decision).
-Had to apply a slight patch to the core constraints.
-Best practice for now is to keep `/etc/portage/profile/package.provided` as it is (the snmp libs are only referenced 2 times from the main repo), remove `pysnmplib` and let the Ebuild install the 2 lextudio modules.
-For easier install I also patched core's version of `dev-python/regex`.

 ## 2023-03 changed main Ebuild SRC_URI to Pypi
 As the current translation files have been removed from the core (https://developers.home-assistant.io/blog/2023/02/06/translations-files-removed-from-core/), I have switched SRC_URI to Pypi, the SDIST there contains all artifacts including the translations.
 Unfortunately tests are not part of the PyPi SDIST, so currently we have none.
 I'll try to pull in the tests from the Github Tarball in one of the next Releases.